aviaviavi/scarf/README.md

 The Scarf Package Manager is an experimental prototype of a package manager and ecosystem that supports open-source development by:

 - Sharing package usage data with the package maintainers
-- Providing tooling for commercial efforts around their open-source work, baked into the distribution layer
+- Providing tooling for maintainers' commercial efforts around their open-source work, baked into the distribution layer

 We are in the process of a full rewrite of this package manager, equipped with many lessons from this prototype and some exciting new core technology.
 Follow us for updates.